+To the Chief Executive Officer

 I hereby nominate myself,

-for the position of Deputy Chairperson of the Eastern Metropolitan Regional Council for the term of Office commencing on the date of the election and continuing until a new Deputy Chairperson is elected in accordance with Clause 7.4 of the EMRC Establishment Agreement.
+. , , . ern Metropolitan Regional Council for the term of Office commencing or w Deputy Chairperson is elected in accordance with Clause 7.4 of the

+Signed

 Nomination for Deputy Chairperson of the Audit Committee